Hard to swallow, but this line really hit home with me.

 He never missed me.

 Gumball machine, check.
 You inserting the penny, check.
 Grass is always greener, check.
 Sounds absolutely familiar.
 It's incredible how similar these people are.
 And your analogies are amazing!
 Thank you

 My former P (as in psychopath) probably prefers the NS he gets from his students than from his family or his colleagues.
 His colleagues are no longer strangers,the "thrill" of the chase is over.
 For him, students were "strangers."
 While other profs dated people who lived in town, the ex-Psych prof courted his future wife over the internet/phone;it was an LDR while he was in New Mexico and she was in LA.
 I was D&D'd for her.
 I declared my love to him after FOUR YEARS...
 I didn't hastily declare it.
 I WAITED.
 But I was replaced with someone with whom he had an LDR and had just moved in with him.

 He idolizes Leo Tolstoy, who preferred the crowds who'd come to his estate to listen to his lectures, to the attention of his own wife who bore his 13 children and edited his books.

 I think you can tell a great deal about a person by whom they idolize or what type of persona seems to spark their interest.
 I read that Pablo Picasso was a raging narc.
 I read that one of his sons killed himself by drinking bleach.
 Can you imagine??

 © E. Scott Enterprises | Lisa E. Scott

-We are not certified mental health professionals and this site and message board is in no way a replacement for professional therapy, legal or medical advice.
+We are not certified mental health professionals and our website should not be used as a replacement for professional therapy, legal or medical advice.